Book One: A SIMPLE ACT OF KINDNESS

 glowering stare throughout the stolen gym clothes

 suspicions that he did not approve of my behavior.
+Nor

-When my name was
+Therefore, when my name was

 it did satisfaction.